Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Related work

 \section{Related work}

 Many graph visualization tools have been developed over the last few years to generate graph visualizations.
 In consequence, the landscape of such tools has become extensive.
-For this paper, we focus our state-of-the-art review on both open tools\footnote{Tools that are publicly available as either open-source, free, or commercial products.} and academic works that propose practical contributions with any of the two following features: 1) GPU-acceleration for 2D graph rendering or other compute-intensive tasks, and 2) some sort of geospatial support, such as the ability to render graphs on top of maps.
-Such features are critical for large street network visualization.
+We focus our state-of-the-art review on both open tools\footnote{Tools that are publicly available as either open-source, free, or commercial products.} and academic works that propose practical contributions with any of the two following features: 1) support for the development of visualization dashboards around the reported tool, 2) some sort of geospatial visualization support, such as the ability to render graphs on top of maps, and 3) rendering of large road networks.
+We discuss in detail tools that provide any kind of dashboard support in Section \ref{section:tools-with-dashboard-support}.